How does your garden grow? Choosing the right irrigation system

 Travelling gun irrigation

 This system uses a single large rotating nozzle to disperse water over an area, similar to sprinkler heads used in a domestic garden.
-These much bigger nozzles, or guns, typically discharge between 100 to 2000 litres per minute and will irrigate to a radius of 25 to 75 metres.
+These much bigger nozzles, or guns, typically discharge between 100 and 2000 litres per minute and will irrigate to a radius of 25 to 75 metres.
 These systems use more energy than centre-pivot systems because of the pressure required to shoot the water out.
-They are also more labour intensive, and, like other spray systems, they lose water to evaporation.
+They are also more labour-intensive, and, like other spray systems, they lose water to evaporation.

 Linear irrigation systems